ashwinreddy/blog/_notes/Public/People/Deleuze.md

 - writer
 ---

-Gilles Deleuze (1925-95) was a French philosopher.
+Gilles Deleuze (18 January 1925 - 95) was a French philosopher.
 His work grapples with Difference, [[Creativity]], and Becoming and references a diverse set of works.

+Deleuze's older brother George was a big influence on him.
+Georges Deleuze joined the Resistance but died en route to a concentration camp after being caught.
+Apparently, his brother was the hero, and Gilles was neglected to some extent.
+At 15, he was sent to boarding school in Brittany.
+His literature professor Pierre Halbwachs introduced him to literature, of which he couldn't get enough.
+He was introduced to philosophy by his friend Michel Tournier and a philosophy class in his last year of high school.
+He was excited by [[Sartre]]'s _Being and Nothingness_, which he read in a week.
+He and Tournier were upset by his lecture "Existentialism Is a Humanism."
+As early as 1947, he saw [[Bergson]] as a great philosopher.

 Deleuze thinks of himself as a classic philosopher and works with ontology.
 He wants to know what the forms and beings in life are.
 He wants to use philosophy to create [[concept]]s and disturb the nature of things.
 Concepts link together on a plane of immanence, palpating difference.
 Deleuze cares about _thought_ more than _knowledge_.
-He was influenced by [[May 68]] and [[Sartre]].

 ## Apprenticeships